McCarthy says he won’t open impeachment inquiry without House vote

 While McCarthy has said that he sees an impeachment inquiry as a “natural step forward” in the House GOP’s investigations into Biden and his family’s foreign business dealings, some moderate members have balked, saying that they do not see enough evidence to take that step.

-There is not a Constitutional requirement to vote to authorize an inquiry.
+There is no constitutional requirement to vote to authorize an inquiry.
 But not taking a vote would contradict McCarthy’s stance from 2019, when he urged Democrats to take a formal vote to authorize an impeachment inquiry into former President Trump.

 Taking a full House vote would also aid McCarthy in showing full conference buy-in, as well as help boost the legal argument that impeachment could help Republicans produce more information from the Biden administration in court.